Released in:

 This means that Longyan has by-far the worst mobility of any operative in the game by a significant margin.

-I'd clowned on operatives like Bubu and Mia for their terrible mobility, but Longyan makes them look like Olympic athletes with how much they move around and how static Longyan is.
+I've clowned on operatives like Bubu and Mia for their terrible mobility, but Longyan makes them look like Olympic athletes with how much they move and how static Longyan is.

 I feel like Longyan should be able to move whilst shooting, and her mobility is so terrible that I almost want to say that her not being able to move whilst shooting feels like a bug.